Prince of Anhua rebellion: Rebellion

 On 20 May, government troops, led by Regional Commander Cao Xiong, began operations with a cavalry of over 2,400 soldiers to Lingzhou, which is separated from Ningxia by the Yellow River.
 Another detachment positioned itself on the opposite bank of the Yellow River, opposite the city of Ningxia, and blocked river transport.
 In Yansui, a large garrison in Shaanxi, the generals decided to concentrate 5,000 troops to suppress the rebellion.
 The following day, a select group from the detachment guarding the Yellow River crossed it and attacked a rebel unit guarding the port of Ningxia.
 They successfully captured 17 ships and weapons before returning to the Lingzhou bank.

-Meanwhile, Qiu Yue pretended to be sick and gathered a group of loyal officers.
+Qiu Yue then pretended to be sick and gathered a group of loyal officers.
 He also spread false reports through his officers to convince the prince and his confidants that they were in danger of being attacked by government troops.
-As a result, the prince dispersed most of his troops along the Yellow River and at the city's approaches, leaving only a small number of soldiers within the city itself.
+The prince dispersed most of his troops along the Yellow River and at the city's approaches, leaving only a small number of soldiers within the city itself.

 On 30 May, Qiu Yue once again refused to meet with the prince, who then sent Zhou Ang to check on him.
 Qiu Yue killed Zhou Ang and, with a hundred men, attacked the prince's palace.
 He successfully took control of the palace and killed several dozen rebels, including Sun Jingwen.
 The prince was captured and the remaining rebels surrendered.
 Qiu Yue immediately announced the capture of the prince to both the loyalists (Cao Xiong) and the rebels in order to demoralize them.
 He Jin, Ding Guang, and several others attempted to flee to Mongolia but were captured by a patrol on 31 May.
 Xu Qin also died while trying to escape on the same day.
 Yang Jing's troops crossed the Yellow River and entered the city on the same day.
 Cao Xiong's troops also crossed the river on 1 June and fought their way through the city, eliminating the remaining rebels, with complete elimination of all rebel units in the area taking several more days.